Elastic-Suite/documentation/docs/ElasticSuite/Installing.md

 script.allowed_contexts: search,update,aggs
 ```

-If you are running tracking in magento cloud.
-Faslty will block the tracker request.
+If you are using Magento Cloud. or simply using Fastly, it's likely that it will block the tracker request.

-To fix this you need to add a custom VCL in fastly configuration :
+To fix this you need to add a custom VCL in Fastly configuration :

 ```
 if (req.url ~ "/elasticsuite/tracker/hit/image(/.*)?$") {